kaiogoncarvalho/logistics-manager/readme.md

 ## Usage
+**IMPORTANT!
+All request with method POST need Content-Type: application/json in header**

 **The Endpoints use Oauth 2.0, so to generate bearer token use the endpoint /v1/oauth/token with this body:**

 `{